naknomum/solacon/README.md

 The solacon is **seeded with a value** (string) which determines the shape, symmetry, and shades of the image.

-The SVG file contains all the javascript to generate the content, so one only needs to set attributes on the object that is embedding the svg.
+The SVG file contains all the javascript to generate the content, so one only needs to set attributes (e.g. `data-value`) on the object that is embedding the svg.

 ![Solacon.svg](Solacon.svg.png "Solacon.svg")